Khalil Beschir

-Khalil Beschir (born 18 June 1983) is the manager of Formula 1 driver Sergio Pérez, a Lebanese motorsport entrepreneur and development consultant, and a former racing driver.
+Khalil Beschir (born 18 June 1982) is a Lebanese former racing driver turned manager, commentator, and motorsport entrepreneur.
+He was the first Arab racing driver to compete in a single-seater world championship.
+From 2005 to 2008, he raced for Lebanon in the A1 Grand Prix series.

+After retiring from racing, Beschir was a pundit for BeIN Sports and the F1 commentator for the Saudi channel MBC.
+More recently, he has been the manager for Mexican driver Sergio Pérez, helping to engineer his return to Formula One racing with the Cadillac Formula One team.

-Early years
+Early life and training

 Beschir was born in Bhersaf, Lebanon.
-As a child, he started to watch Formula 1 on television and quickly developed a passion for the sport – vowing to become a professional racing driver.

-However, Lebanon's limited motorsport infrastructure, the lack of educational support and his own lack of financial backing forced him to save enough money for a trip to Europe, where he enrolled at a racing school in Magny Cours, France in 2001.
+He enrolled at a racing school in Magny Cours, France in 2001.

-The learning experience only cemented his ambition, and he began to gather the sponsorship required to undertake a test programme in Formula Renault 1.6.
+Racing career

+Beschir started his racing career in karting.

-In 2004, he made his professional racing debut at Belgium's Circuit Zolder, finishing in the top 10 after competing against the cream of Europe's single-seater talent.
+In 2004, Beschir made his professional racing debut at Belgium's Circuit Zolder, finishing in the top 10 after competing against the cream of Europe's single-seater talent.

 With money scarce, Beschir sold his car and began working as a race team mechanic in Belgium to gain more testing mileage and to pull together the budget for further race outings.
 In his third race, at Belgium's Spa-Francorchamps, a problem in qualifying relegated him to 42nd on the grid – but an outstanding comeback drive saw him climb back to sixth position, earning fastest lap in the process.

 Those early performances caught the eye of acclaimed motorsport manager Rick Gorne, who offered to manage Beschir and run him in Formula 1 team BAR-Honda's Drivers' Programme.
-However, an ongoing lack of finance brought the curtain down on his F1 aspirations and he migrated to the nascent A1 Grand Prix series, earning the Lebanese race-seat for the 2005-06 season after a shoot-out against five other drivers.
+However, lacking financial backing, he eventually migrated to the nascent A1 Grand Prix series, earning the Lebanese race-seat for the 2005-06 season after a shoot-out against five other drivers.

-In preparation for his A1GP debut, Khalil competed in the Italian Formula 3 Championship, finishing just outside the top 10; and in selected rounds of the European F3000 series, where he finished a creditable 13th overall despite contesting less than half the rounds.
+In preparation for his A1GP debut, Beschir competed in the Italian Formula 3 Championship, finishing just outside the top-ten; and in selected rounds of the European F3000 series, where he finished a creditable 13th overall despite contesting less than half the rounds.